greghulette/Wireless_Communication_Board-WCB/Readme.md

 As you can see in the above image, you can send any other board a direct message.
 This is what I'm calling a Unicast message.

 The WCBs can also Broadcast messages.
+The thought is that you send a command everywhere, and if the receiving device accepts the command, it acts on it.
+Otherwise it would ignore the command.
 The GIF below shows the broadcast messages.
 ![til](/Images/ezgif.com-effects.gif)<br><br> <br><br>